 The German Historical Institute London (GHIL) is an academically independent institution and part of the Max Weber Foundation German Humanities Institutes Abroad.
-It promotes research on medieval and modern history, in particular on the comparative history of Britain and Germany, on the British Empire and the Commonwealth, and on Anglo-German relations.
+It promotes research on medieval and modern history, in particular on the history of Britain, on the British Empire and the Commonwealth, and on Anglo-German relations.
 Its public library specializes in German history.

 The Making of Multiculturalism: Post-War Immigration in Britain and France, and the Global Dynamics of Decolonization

 Nazi Legacies?
 The Question of Continuities in Postwar Germany

 Understanding the Nation.
 Transformations of the British Nation State in the Twentieth Century

 Shaping the Officer.
 Communities and Practices of Accountability in Premodern Europe

 Closing date: 8 May 2017